datanav/docs/technical/hubspot-hubspot.rst

 HubSpot Contactcompanyassociation to HubSpot Contact
 ----------------------------------------------------
+Every HubSpot Contactcompanyassociation will be synchronized with a HubSpot Contact.

+If a matching HubSpot Contact already exists, the HubSpot Contactcompanyassociation will be merged with the existing one.
-Before any synchronization can take place, a link between a HubSpot Contactcompanyassociation and a HubSpot Contact must be established.
+If no matching HubSpot Contact is found, a new HubSpot Contact will be created.

 A HubSpot Contactcompanyassociation will merge with a HubSpot Contact if one of the following property combinations match: